electro-plugins/selenia/Readme.md

-# Admin Interface
+# Selenia Platform

-> An administration interface or base infrastructure for your app.
+> An extensible application base, built on Electro

-This plugin is an integrant, but optional, part of the Selenia framework.
+This package is meant to be installed on an Electro framework blank application.

 ## Features